KrisKusano/datapackage/README.md

 # datapackage (MATLAB)
-a MATLAB function to read datapackage formatted data
+a MATLAB function to read data package formatted data

-## Datapackage Description
+## Data package Description
 The MATLAB function `datapackage` reads in formatted data that conforms to the [dataprotocols.org](http://dataprotocols.org/tabular-data-package/)